stackitcloud/stackit-cli/docs/stackit_network_list.md

-## stackit beta
+## stackit network list

-Contains beta STACKIT CLI commands
+Lists all networks of a project

 ### Synopsis

-Contains beta STACKIT CLI commands.
-The commands under this group are still in a beta state, and functionality may be incomplete or have breaking changes.
+Lists all network of a project.

 ```
-stackit beta [flags]
+stackit network list [flags]
 ```

 ### Examples

 ```
-  See the currently available beta commands
+  Lists all networks
+  $ stackit network list

+  Lists all networks in JSON format
-  $ stackit beta --help
+  $ stackit network list --output-format json

-  Execute a beta command
+  Lists up to 10 networks
-  $ stackit beta MY_COMMAND
+  $ stackit network list --limit 10
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta"
+  -h, --help        Help for "stackit network list"
+      --limit int   Maximum number of entries to list
 ```

 ### Options inherited from parent commands